pypr/pysph/docs/source/installation.rst

 PySPH provides a convenient viewer to view the output of results.
 This viewer is called ``pysph_viewer`` and requires Mayavi_ to be installed.
-Since this is only a viewer it is optional for use, however, it is highly recommended that you have Mayavi installed.
+Since this is only a viewer it is optional for use, however, it is highly recommended that you have it installed as the viewer is very convenient.

 If you want to use PySPH in parallel, you will need mpi4py_ and the Zoltan_ data management library.